geonetwork/core-doc-sources/eng/developer/source/xml_services/services_download.rst

 xml.file.download
 -----------------

-After your application has received any license conditions that go with the file resources attached to the metadata record from xml.file.disclaimer, you can use this service to download the resources.
+After your application has received any license conditions that go with the file resources attached to the metadata record from ``xml.file.disclaimer``, you can use this service to download the resources.

 Note: only users that have download rights over the record will be able to use this service.
-To obtain these rights your application will need to use xml.user.login.
+To obtain these rights your application will need to use ``xml.user.login`` - see :ref:`xml.user.login`.

 Request
 ```````